COMPORTMENT between BROTHERS AND SISTERS V.V. ...

 ( STATUTE Ch.
 4 - Common Life)

-COMMON LIFE BETWEEN ONLY THE BROTHERS AND ONLY THE SISTERS
+COMMON LIFE AMONG BROTHERS (ONLY) AND SISTERS (ONLY)

-4,1 The Little Friars shall observe the common life among themselves (cf. CIC 665, §1) within their own cloisters, as described in the horarium established by the local servant superior and by his council, according to the necessity of the Spirit; so that (with some exceptions - cf. CIC 665, §1; cf. Ch.
-3,2), the friars share everything: prayer, meals, apostolate, work, and above all participating in the Eucharist together (cf. Ch.
-3,2c), at least if they are not excused for some valid reason.
+4,1 The Little Friars, as well as the Little Nuns, shall observe the common life among themselves (cf. CIC 665, §1) within their respective cloisters, as described in the schedule established by the Superior of the house, according to the needs indicated by the Spirit; hence (with some exceptions - cf. CIC 665, §1; cf. Ch.
+3,2), the members within their respective dwellings (unless excused for valid reasons) shall share everything: prayer, meals, apostolate, work, and above all the common participation in the Eucharist (cf. Ch.
+3,2c).

-4,3 No Little Friar, on his own or accompanied, can ever enter into the residence of the Little Nuns (or vice versa), except with a possible permission of the local servant superior, for justifiable motives.
+4,3 No Little Friar, alone or accompanied, may ever enter into the cloister of the Little Nuns (or vice versa), unless the local Servant Superior, for justifiable reasons, should happen to give permission.

 COMMON ACTIVITIES BETWEEN BROTHERS AND SISTERS

 4,4 The Little Friars and Little Nuns pursue the same goal, but have distinctly separate dwellings.
 The moments the brothers and sisters share in common, therefore, unfold in the following ways:

 4,5 In a common location called the "internal cenacle," the brothers and sisters can have the opportunity, according to their common schedule, not only of praying and sharing meals together (as well as working together, whenever necessary), but above all of sharing (when possible - even daily) their wonderful experiences of the Lord, following the example of the Apostles (cf. Acts 1:14; 2:46).